Who lives there

 Richmond offers a great selection of shops including the well-known high street shops, boutiques, designer stores and also antique shops.
 Department store House of Fraser is also present on Richmond high street.

 Richmond Park - the largest of the capital’s 8 Royal Parks and the biggest enclosed space in London.
 Richmond Park is a National Nature Reserve, London’s largest Site of Special Scientific Interest and a European Special Area of Conservation.
 It boasts wonderful walks, a protected view of London at King Henry’s Mound, a protected plantation spot, numerous cycle routes, wild deer and a ballet school.
 The Royal Botanical Gardens at Kew, a UNESCO World Heritage Site, is home to over 30,000 species of plants.

 Underground (London only): Richmond tube station (district line)

 Overground: Richmond overground (20 minute train to waterloo).

 Bus routes: Good bus routes towards Fulwell, Hammersmith, Ealing Broadway, Kingston, West Brompton, Clapham Junction, Heathrow Terminal 5, Tooting, Hounslow, Manor Circus, Hampton Court, Kew Retail Park, Piccadilly Circus and Whitton.

 Car: The major road networks include the A316/M3 allowing access into Central London or out to the South West of England, the A4/M4 enables access to London Heathrow Airport and the West Country but also into the West End and City.

 The Richmond Borough is renowned for the first class schooling opportunities; a significant draw for buyers looking to relocate from both overseas and from central London it is a key reason why a family, once settled in the Richmond area, tend to stay long term

-King's House School – All boys primary/prep school from 3-13
+King's House School – All boys primary/prep school (3 - 13 years)